hakimel/reveal.js/slides/vuex/concepts-actions-04.md

 <aside class="notes">
-The context is the current store, we can use commit to commit a mutation, state and getters to access, obviusly, state and getters, and dispatch to call another action.
+The context is the current store, we can use commit to commit a mutation, state and getters to access, obviously, state and getters, and dispatch to call another action.
 </aside>